Fiona-600/Machine-Learning-and-Statistics-Project/README.md

 The elements explored will be:

-1. An overview of the scikit-learn and scipy.stats packages
+1. An overview of the scikit-learn and scipy-stats packages
 2. Demonstrations of three scikit-learn algorithms
 3. Demonstration of a hypothesis test using `ANOVA`, `T-test` and `Tukey` post hoc testing
 4. Related visualisations and plots